AdaCore/training_material/pandoc/README.md

 easier to decipher.
 When it runs Pandoc, it echoes the command being run, so you can use that as a starting point when generating your own Pandoc command.

+## Lab docs

+These files are used to generate Labs PDF from RST files with the proper adacore styling and settings.
+Can probably be adapted for more usage.
+Doc template taken from the Eisvogel template: https://github.com/Wandmalfarbe/pandoc-latex-template